 After being left emotionally vacant by war paraphernalia in Hiroshima, I was eager to be uplifted, so I hopped (get it?) on a train bound for an island filled with rabbits.
 Actually, there were a couple more steps in that process, but more on that later – let’s talk about bunnies!

-To reach Japan’s Rabbit Island, hop onboard a Mihara-bound Shinkansen from Hiroshima, then transfer to the local Kure line for Tadanoumi (use this website to check schedules, or simply inquire at Hiroshima station, where you can also make JR Pass reservations).
+As far as Rabbit Island Japan access, hop onboard a Mihara-bound Shinkansen from Hiroshima, then transfer to the local Kure line for Tadanoumi (use this website to check schedules, or simply inquire at Hiroshima station, where you can also make JR Pass reservations).
 Walk five minutes to the ferry terminal, from which it’s just a 12-minute ride (again, schedules here) to Okunoshima.

 People around these parts don’t speak a lot of English, but they’ll know exactly why you’re here and point you in the right direction.
-Although the island is home to a (pricey) hotel, I recommend simply taking a day trip to Rabbit Island from Hiroshima like I did.
+As far as the Japan Rabbit Island hotel is concerned, there’s only one game in town—Kyukamura Ohkunoshima—and it’s neither that impressive nor that affordable.
+Personally, I’d recommend taking a Rabbit Island Japan day trip from Hiroshima, rather than staying overnight.

 One thing you probably don’t know about me is that my mother is a crazy cat lady and that my sister (not to mention many of my female friends) are well on their way.
 As a result, when I discovered the fact that Japan was also home to a “Cat Island,” I felt it was my emotional duty to visit, my own fondness for felines notwithstanding.

 Like Rabbit Island, Cat Island’s namesake animal significantly outnumbers humans in population, although in the case of Cat Island it’s due to Japan’s ongoing demographic crisis, rather than chemical weapons.
-While less tropical than its southerly sister, Cat Island boasts comparably mountainous landscapes and captivating coastal views.
+Unfortunately, I found the number of cats on Cat Island to have been overstated, just as rabbits on Rabbit Island had been.

-Another way Cat Island differs from Rabbit Island is that it offers camping (in cat-shaped cabins, no less), so if you want to stay longer than a day, walk up the hill to said cabins (trust me, they’re impossible to miss) and ask if one is free.
+Another way Cat Island differs from Rabbit Island is that it offers camping (in cat-shaped cabins, no less), so if you are on the lookout for Japan Cat Island accommodations, walk up the hill to said cabins (trust me, they’re impossible to miss) and ask if one is free.
 It’s important to do this soon after arriving on Cat Island, as the last ferry back to the mainland leaves relatively early, and you’ll want to make sure you have a place to sleep before you miss it.

-The nearest big city to Tashirojima is Sendai, which is easily accessible from Tokyo, Kyoto and the rest of Japan by Shinkansen and plane.
+When it comes to Cat Island Japan how to get there, the nearest big city to Tashirojima is Sendai, which is easily accessible from Tokyo, Kyoto and the rest of Japan by Shinkansen and.or plane.
 From Sendai Station, take a local train to Ishinomaki (FYI: For reasons I’m about to state, you should try and catch the 6:22 a.m. express service) and then a ferry to Tashirojima’s Nitoda port.

 The train will get you to Ishinomaki (which, fair warning, was devastated by the 2011 tsunami – it’s really emotionally difficult to walk through) at around 7:30 a.m., while the first ferry to Cat Island leaves around 9:00.
 Keep in mind that the ferry port is quite far from the train station (a ¥1,000 taxi ride or a 30-40 minute walk through the aforementioned devastation), which is why getting to Ishinomaki early is so important.